|

 FAQs

-1. Can I use chicken breasts instead of thighs in this Slow Cooker Chicken Curry Recipe?
+1. Can I use chicken breasts instead of thighs in this slow cooker chicken curry recipe?

-3. Can I make this recipe spicier?
+3. Can I prepare this slow cooker chicken curry recipe in advance?

 Final Thoughts